Early-stopping for Transformer model training: Dynamic Evolution of Spectral Parameters and Training Phase Division

 To perform a comprehensive multi-dimensional analysis of the dynamic evolution of the Power-Law fitting parameters ($\alpha$ and $x_{\min}$), we developed a set of four complementary visualization techniques.
 For each of the two experimental configurations, these methods are presented in subplots (a)–(d) of the corresponding result figures.
 The objective is to capture the macroscopic trends, local stability, and fine-grained fluctuations of the parameters throughout training.
-The visualization results for the two experimental setups are shown in Figures~\ref{fig: alpha for T1_En_Ch 9.60M}, \ref{fig: xmin for T1_En_Ch 9.60M}, \ref{fig: alpha for T2_En_Ch 9.62M}, and \ref{fig: xmin for T2_En_Ch 9.62M}. \begin{itemize} \item \textbf{Raw Dynamic Observation (Subplots (a) \& (c) - Raw Data Plots):} Subplots (a) and (c) directly visualize the unprocessed fitted parameters as scatter plots connected by lines over the training epochs.
-This provides the most immediate view of parameter fluctuations across the entire training process. \item \textbf{Macroscopic Trend Analysis (Subplot (b) - Mean Value Evolution Plot):} To capture the global convergence trends, we compute the mean values of the parameters over predefined epoch groups (e.g., epochs 1-6, epochs 50-55).
-Subplot (b) then plots these mean values as a function of training progress, thereby illustrating the long-term trajectory of parameter evolution. \item \textbf{Local Stability Analysis (Subplot (d) - Standard Deviation Evolution Plot):} To assess the degree of local stability, we calculate the standard deviation of the parameters within each sampling group.
-Subplot (d) depicts these values over time, where larger deviations indicate strong fluctuations and instability, while smaller deviations suggest convergence and stabilization of the parameters. \end{itemize}
+The visualization results for the two experimental setups are shown in Figures~\ref{fig: alpha for T1_En_Ch 9.60M}, \ref{fig: xmin for T1_En_Ch 9.60M}, \ref{fig: alpha for T2_En_Ch 9.62M}, and \ref{fig: xmin for T2_En_Ch 9.62M}. \begin{itemize} \item \textbf{Raw Dynamic Observation (Subplots a \& c):} Directly visualizes the unprocessed fitted parameters over training epochs to show immediate fluctuations. \item \textbf{Macroscopic Trend Analysis (Subplot b):} Plots the mean values of parameters over predefined epoch groups, illustrating the long-term trajectory of parameter evolution. \item \textbf{Local Stability Analysis (Subplot d):} Depicts the standard deviation of parameters within sampling groups; larger deviations indicate instability, while smaller ones suggest convergence. \end{itemize}

 By examining the fitted parameters $\alpha$ and $x_{\min}$ across the two experimental configurations, we identify several salient patterns: